eoscostarica/eos-rate/readme.md

   - Rating UI for token holders to rate that block producer.
 - Compare Block Producers page:
   - Ability to superpose different BPs ratings flake charts.
-- Filtering Block Producer List
-  - by Strengths: transparency, community, infrastructure, testnets, tooling.
-  - by Region.
 - Home page with explanation and instructions.
 - Languages: English & Spanish.

 Version 2 ( date tbd )

 - Ability to for a block producer directly on their profile page.
+- List and search proxies.
 - Proxies landing page with:
   - Proxy Block Producers list from the [proxy](https://github.com/EOSIO/eos/blob/master/contracts/proxy/proxy.cpp) contract.
   - Proxy Info from the [eos-proxyinfo](https://github.com/AlohaEOS/eos-proxyinfo) contract.